Meandering with PujanandaA Fusion of Vedic and Western Astrology

 Another star of vital interest to the ancients, is Alpha Virginis, called Spica by European astronomers.
 It is the brightest star in the constellation Virgo.
 Virgo is the none other than the old Egyptian goddess Isis, the Divine Mother, who corresponds to the Virgin Mary.
 As Mother of God, she holds the baby Jesus on her lap.
 Goddess of the Harvest, she was known as Ceres to the Romans.
 Ceres held a sheaf or spike of grain or cereal in her hand: hence the name Spica

 The boats of the planetary gods, having crossed the Nile in the Skies (as above, so below), came to rest at the end of the zodiac.
-Thus, Spica indicates the end of the cycle, the 29th degree of the constellation Virgo.
+Thus, Fagan suggests that Spica indicates the end of the cycle, the 29th degree of the constellation Virgo.
 It is called Alpha Virginis, because it is the brightest star in that constellation.
-If we place Spica at 29 Virgo, the "normal" stars fall exactly in their rightful places.
+Fagan points out that once we place Spica at 29 Virgo, the "normal" stars fall exactly in their rightful places and the Bull's Eye hits the "Bull's Eye" precisely.

 Night and Day